kweisVee/Articles/materializedViews.md

 ### First, what are views?

-Before I rush to the definition of materialized views, we first will discuss the definition of a VIEW.
+Before I rush to the definition of materialized views, let us discuss the definition of a VIEW.
 Views are virtual tables that aren't stored in any disk hence, it doesn't occupy any type of memory which will eventually have zero costs.
 When accessing data from a VIEW, the time complexity depends on the efficiency of the underlying query.
 If the query involves multiple JOIN statements, it's better to avoid using a view since it will execute the query each time the view is accessed.
 Instead, views are most suitable for infrequently accessed data.
 Here is an example of creating a view that displays the order details of a specific order:

 ```
 CREATE OR REPLACE VIEW order_details AS